 2.4 Analysis of covariate relationships and spatial distribution of seasonal habitat

 Random forest techniques do not provide easily interpretable covariate relationships, leaving the user to determine how covariates might influence the outcomes of the model (Breiman, 2001).
-We elected to use hex plots to visually identify trends between covariates and predictive layers.
-To create hex plots, we sampled covariate values and predicted migratory and breeding season suitability at 10,000 randomly distributed points throughout Pennsylvania.
-We visually inspected those hex plots to identify relationships between the most important covariates, determined using the variable selection approach described above, and the associated predictive layer.
+While we were not interested in exploring woodcock-habitat relationships per se, we sought to understand how environmental variables contributed to model predictions.
+We sampled covariate values and model-predicted suitability at 10,000 randomly distributed points throughout Pennsylvania, and used hex plots to visualize trends between covariates and predictions for each season.

-To highlight regional differences in the distribution of breeding and migratory habitat, we created a figure demonstrating how season-specific habitat suitability varies by ecoregion within Pennsylvania.
-We generated 10,000 randomly-distributed locations and sampled breeding and migratory habitat suitability at each of those points, and then created box-and-whisker plots of seasonal habitat suitability for each EPA level 3 ecoregion in Pennsylvania.
+To highlight regional differences in the distribution of breeding and migratory habitat, we evaluated variability in season-specific habitat suitability values among ecoregions within Pennsylvania.
+We generated 10,000 randomly-distributed locations and sampled breeding and migratory habitat suitability at each of those points, and visualized variation among each EPA level 3 ecoregion in Pennsylvania using box-and-whisker plots.

 2.5 Spatial Decision Support System

-To facilitate user choice in the importance of breeding and migratory season habitat to local management, we created a SDSS in the Shiny ecosystem (Chang et al., 2022) that allows users to assign weights to each seasonal layer in 10% increments (ex.
-20% migratory and 80% breeding season), and combine them into a single multi-season layer (Fig. 2).
-The weighting was conducted on a pixel-by-pixel basis
+We created a SDSS in the Shiny ecosystem (Chang et al., 2022) to facilitate user choice in the importance of breeding and migratory season habitat to local management planning.
+The SDSS allowed users to assign weights to each seasonal habitat suitability layer in 10% increments (ex.
+20% migratory and 80% breeding season), which combined seasonal predictions into a single multi-season layer (Fig. 2).
+The weighting was conducted on a pixel-by-pixel basis as a simple weighted average